 Speaker at Open Set Lab, Netherlands, September 2017- January 2018, a new research programme on the intersection between design, film, art and the humanities, on the theme of 'Memory of the Future'.
 Breakell's lecture on 9 September is entitled 'The context of content: material and immaterial archival bodies'.

-Panel member at 'Unboxed: artists and the archive', Hayward Gallery, London, 5-6 September 2017, exploring the Hayward's own archive as well as the broader context of archival practices.'The true object of study: the material body of the archive'.
-Invited lecture, University of Liverpool Department of History speaker series, 14 March 2017.
+'The true object of study: the material body of the archive'.
+Invited lecture, University of Liverpool Department of History speaker series, 15 March 2017.

 Speaker and panel member at 'Borders are for crossing: design, art and migration in the 20th and 21st centuries', De La Warr Pavilion, Bexhill-on-Sea, 11 March 2017.
 A collaboration between the University of Brighton's Internationalising Design History Research Cluster, the University of Brighton Design Archives and the De La Warr Pavilion.